 This all sounds incredibly complicated, but from the developer perspective of building an application, the process is actually super simple: You create Razor pages with C# code inside of it and it just works the way you expect it to.
 You can reference your own or third-party assemblies via NuGet and take advantage of a large chunk of .NET CLR functionality.
 It's pretty impressive to see this work.

-Blazor combines C# code and HTML using familiar Razor templates in the browser.
+Blazor combines C# code and HTML using familiar Razor templates on the client side

 Caveat Emptor

-Before you get swept away by how cool the prospect of running .NET code in the browser is, Blazor is still considered to be in the prototype stage.
+Before you get swept away by how cool the prospect of running .NET code in the browser is, Blazor is still considered to be in the experimental stage.
 It works and the functionally shows a lot of promise, but there are also a number of limitations in its current stage.

 Blazor is a very specific use case: namely an HTML framework similar to something like Angular, Vue, etc. for rendering Razor pages on the client side.
 It’s not a generic engine to execute .NET code in the browser because the .NET code you execute is tightly coupled to the Blazor framework.
 There are ways to call .NET code from JavaScript directly, but you still need to have the Blazor bootstrapping in place in order for that to work.
 In other words, you currently can't really separate Blazor from the raw .NET code execution.
 Don't confuse Blazor with a new Silverlight, as Blazor serves a completely different use case.